 MA in the History of Design

 The MA is a fifteen months full-time programme, taught by a dedicated team of academics based in the Research Department of the V&A and the School of Humanities at the Royal College of Art.
 The programme has an established reputation for pioneering new forms of design historical enquiry in global contexts, from the 15th century to the contemporary.
 The programme of seminars, lectures, personal tutorials and collaborative and individual projects provides a unique environment for studying the social, cultural, technological, economic and political contexts of design.
 Research and teaching range across the histories of architecture and interiors, fashion, textiles, furniture, product and industrial design, ceramics, metalwork, glass, prints, drawings, and digital media.
-From the academic year 2017-18 a new focus on the history and material culture of performance will be launched.
-Uniquely, students have direct access to the unrivalled collections and expertise of the V&A and to the highly specialised art and design practices of the RCA.
+From the commencement of the academic year 2017-18, a new pathway on the history and material culture of performance will be launched.
+This scholar-curator led course will offer V&A/RCA students direct access to the unrivalled National Collection of Performing Arts held at the V&A, supplemented by lectures from leading practitioners, with which to explore the creative structures of performance.

 Research seminars with leading international speakers discuss the latest developments in academic and curatorial research.
 Study visits in the autumn and spring terms extend cultural references and broaden research horizons, and international exchange programmes provide dissertation research opportunities with the BARD Graduate Centre in New York and University Paris Diderot.